Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Application to Shared Transportation Systems

 \yka{Updated this section.} Our setting can be mapped to shared transportation systems such as bike sharing and ride-hailing systems.
 In this context, the nodes in our model correspond to geographical locations, while supply units and demand units correspond to vehicles and customers, respectively.

-\emph{Dynamic incentive program for bike sharing systems.} A major challenge faced by bike sharing systems such as Citi Bike in New York City is the frequent out-of-bike and out-of-dock events caused by demand imbalance.
-One popular solution is to dynamically incentivize certain trips by awarding points (with cash value) depending on a trip's pickup and dropoff locations \citep{chung2018bike}.
-Thus the problem of designing a dynamic incentive program is addressed (in a stylized way) by the {pricing setting we study (the joint pricing-assignment setting studied Section~\ref{subsec:jpa}, but with no assignment flexibility)}.
-MBP tells the system operator, quantitatively, how to reward rides that relocate bikes to locations which have a scarcity of bikes.
+\emph{Dynamic incentive program for bike sharing systems.} \citet{chung2018bike} explain that Citi Bike's Bike Angel incentive program works as follows: there are two types of bike stations {at any time}, the incentivized ones and neutral ones; depending on the origin and the destination stations of a trip, different amounts of points are awarded to the rider.
+The points have monetary values.
+The system objective is to minimize out-of-stock and out-of-bike events.
+Therefore, to view it as an application of our JPA model, we can view the amount of points awarded for a certain trip as (the negative of) price of this trip; the customers have a demand function denoting their response to reward points (i.e., negative of prices); and the value the platform derives from a ride equals customer utility and/or revenue generated (which is a constant) minus the cash value of points awarded.
+By using a JPA-based MBP policy, the platform can dynamically set the amount of reward points for each origin-destination pair.
 In docked bike sharing systems, there is a constraint on the number of docks available at each location.
 Such constraints are seamlessly handled in our framework as detailed earlier in Section~\ref{subsec:extend-barrier}.
 One concern may be that our model ignores travel delays.
 However, in most bike sharing systems, the fraction of bikes in transit at any time is typically quite small (under 10-20\%).\footnote{The report {https://nacto.org/bike-share-statistics-2017/} tells us that U.S. dock-based systems produced an average of 1.7 rides/bike/day, while dockless bike share systems nationally had an average of about 0.3 rides/bike/day.
 Average trip duration was 12 minutes for pass holders (subscribers) and 28 mins for casual users.
 In other words, for most systems, each bike was used less than 1 hour per day, which implies that less than 10\% of bikes are in use at any given time during day hours (in fact the utilization is below 20\% even during rush hours).} As a result, we expect our control insights to retain their power despite the presence of delays.
-(Indeed, we will numerically demonstrate in Section~\ref{subsec:numerics-ridehailing} that this is the case in a realistic ridehailing setting; see the excess supply case where MBP performs well even when the vast majority of supply is in transit at any time.)
+(Indeed, we will numerically demonstrate in Section~\ref{subsec:numerics-ridehailing} that this is the case in the ridehailing setting; see the excess supply case where MBP performs well even when the vast majority of supply is in transit at any time.)
 We leave a detailed study of bike sharing platforms to future work.